SpedySpedy Docs

 Prerequisites

-Before a project can boot previews, your organization needs an active GitHub integration under Settings → Integrations.
+Additionally, your organization needs an active GitHub integration under Settings → Integrations.
 Without it, the repository section shows a hint instead of the repo picker.

 Set up a project